K9 Lifeline's Transitional Leash

 If your dog stops moving forward.

-Keep light contact pressure until the dog moves forward, with the leash parallel to the floor, when your dog moves forward slightly, release all the leash back in what we call a"Active Release".
+Keep light contact pressure until the dog moves forward, make sure the leash parallel to the floor, if your dog is small and “do the dip” by lowering your body, then when your dog moves forward slightly RELEASE and give the leash back in what we call an "Active Release".

 Practice walking around your home in a predictable pattern, stopping at various times and using light contact pressure until the dog lowers it's body posture into a sitting position.
 You can add a ear massage for a job well done too.
 If you can't get your dog to a sit next to you on a loose leash, you will never get your dog to walk with you on one.